-With a rapid and unexpected transition to home working, many manufacturers have been forced to turn to software-as-a-service solutions, but while this may initially deliver results it may present challenges in the long term.
+With a rapid and unexpected transition to home working, many manufacturers have been forced to turn to SaaS solutions, but while this may initially deliver results it may present challenges in the long term.

 As a result of the COVID-19 measures, business leaders are focusing on maintaining employee productivity, with little time for the typical due diligence that would usually be applied.
 Unfortunately, this is the reality of the world we currently live in, but we are all in the same boat for the foreseeable future.